Team: No. 17 Fastenal Ford Mustang

 NASCAR Returns to Action

-- Four weeks of NASCAR action were completed prior to the hiatus with races at Atlanta, Homestead, Texas, Bristol, Richmond, Talladega, Dover and Martinsville postponed.
+- Four weeks of NASCAR action were completed prior to the outbreak before races at Atlanta, Homestead, Texas, Bristol, Richmond, Talladega, Dover and Martinsville were later postponed.

-- Buescher makes his eighth Cup start at Charlotte on Wednesday.
-Overall he carries an average finish of 19.4 at the 1.5-mile track.
+- Buescher makes his fifth Cup Series start at Darlington on Sunday, where he carries an average finish of 14.8 – his best of any track on the circuit.

-- Lambert will be atop the box for his 14th NCS race at the CMS oval.
-Overall he has an average finish of 16.7 in 13 starts.
+- Lambert will be atop the box for his eighth NCS race at Darlington on Sunday.
+In seven prior events, he has an average finish of 16.4 including three top-10 runs.

 On the Car